 We need a variety of supplies for the Clubhouse and the many events we hold throughout the year.
 Click here to purchase an item from our Wishlist from Amazon and it will be sent directly to Cancer Pathways.

 Eastside Community Aid Thrift Shop (ECA) collects new and gently used items for sale in its Kirkland shop.
 The all-volunteer non-profit donates proceeds from the store to local charities, including funds for the Cancer Education for Teens program at Cancer Pathways.
-Visit the ECA website for more information on how to make a donation, or visit their store (MAP), or shop for items online at their eBay and Craigslist sites.
+Visit the ECA website for more information on how to make a donation, or visit their store (MAP), or shop for items online at their eBay site.

 Amazon donates 0.5% of the price of your eligible purchase to Cancer Pathways.
 Visit Smile.Amazon.com and select Cancer Pathways as your charity of choice.